ABOUT GWINNETT COUNTY RETIRED EDUCATORS

 Gwinnett Retired Educators Association (GCREA) began in 1972 as Gwinnett County Retired Teachers Association.
 GCREA is a local unit of the Georgia Retired Educators Association (GREA).

 GCREA and GREA are your voices with the state legislature and the Teachers Retirement System.
 They also keep you informed of changes in the State Health Benefit Plan.
-Find this information on the RESOURCES PAGE.

 The Gwinnett County Retired Educators Association is committed to uniting retired educators for fellowship, support and continued educational and community service.
 The Association will seek to improve benefits for all retired educators through cooperation with local, state and national organizations.
 (Adopted by the GCREA Governing Board, June 6, 2002)